isaacd9/livegrep-cli/README.md

 ## Why?
 Livegrep is a popular code-search tool used by many organizations to search across their code.
 A public instance (that searches within the Linux kernel source code) can be found at [https://livegrep.com/](https://livegrep.com).
-I couldn't find a CLI tool that provided the set of configurable options I wanted so I decided to write one myself. :)
+There's an offical CLI tool for this, but I couldn't find a CLI tool that provided the set of configurable options I wanted so I decided to write one myself. :)

 This is my first Golang project of any substance, so please excuse any mistakes or non-idiomatic code.
 Please open an issue